 Kerr first came to the public’s attention when with author Stephen Ballantyne he created New Zealand’s first graphic novel, Terry and the Gun Runners in 1982.
 More recently his children’s books have had historical themes.
 Later in the session, Kerr will unfold original working sketches for a double page spread from Changing Times, a history of New Zealand seen through the eyes of a delivery boy for a small-town newspaper.

 Now he says “I’ve become a history painter.
 What I am working on now is a painting called The Great South Road.
-It is about the what has been called The Great War for New Zealand in the Waikato in the 1860s.”
+It is about what has been called The Great War for New Zealand in the Waikato in the 1860s.”
 The painting’s 11 oil on canvas panels are tacked to the wall behind him, still being worked on, paint bleeding across the edges on to the wall.

 “They need to work together as one painting, so I needed to keep them together while working on each one.
 They are about 90% finished now”

 Kerr grew up in the Waikato in the 1950s and 60s “but there wasn’t any mention of the New Zealand Wars at Tokoroa High School”.
-It was the publication in 2016 of Vincent O’Malley’s history of the war that inspired Bob to choose the topic as the subject of his latest exhibition.
+It was the publication in 2016 of Vincent O’Malley’s history of the war that inspired him to choose the topic as the subject of his latest exhibition.

 The panels, each with a painted location caption are aligned in order of the progress of the campaign moving south from Auckland.
 But some are current, others are contemporary.

 “I can jump about in time.
 This last one (the AA sign for the Puniu River) is present day, but the second panel here is the Bombay Hills just after the road was built to allow Cameron to get his troops and supplies south.”

 “I’ve made the river bigger than it really is here.
 Historians are responsible for ‘true history’ and they have to stick to the facts.
 I can change things to represent the bigger picture.
 I see myself as an honest liar”.